Acne occurs when oil, dead skin cells, and bacteria build up inside hair follicles, resulting in infection and inflammation.

 - pressure or friction from a heavy backpack or purse

-- irritation from pillows or blankets made from rough or irritating fibers
+- irritation from pillows or blankets made from rough or coarse fibers

 - excess heat and pressure from tight or restrictive clothing